thomas-xin/Neutrino-File-Transfer/README.md

 # Neutrino-File-Transfer
 A multithreaded file transfer program that recursively concatenates a folder of files.
+Has no limit on maximum filesize nor number of files (though if there are billions of files it may run out memory, and is obviously bounded by disk space/filesystem limits).
 Intended for fast transfer of databases with thousands of small files, currently implemented to be uncompressed.
 Originally designed for [Miza](https://github.com/thomas-xin/Miza)'s database.

 ## Features
 - `python neutrino.py input` will copy the file or folder `input` into a single file named `.output`.